-• credit risk - the risk that other parties might fail to pay amounts due to the council

-- liquidity risk the possibility that the council might not have funds available to meet its commitment to make payments - market risk the possibility that financial loss might arise for the council as a result of changes in such measures as interest rates - exchange rate risk the risk of fluctuations in exchange rates where the transaction is denominated in a foreign currency.
+- credit risk the risk that other parties might fail to pay amounts due to the council - liquidity risk the possibility that the council might not have funds available to meet its commitment to make payments - market risk the possibility that financial loss might arise for the council as a result of changes in such measures as interest rates

 The council's overall risk management procedures focus on the unpredictability of financial markets, and are structured to implement suitable controls to minimise these risks.
 The procedures for risk management are set out through a legal framework based on the Local Government Act 2003 and associated regulations.
-These require the council to comply with the CIPFA Prudential Code, the CIPFA Code of Practice on Treasury Management in the Public Services and investment guidance issued though the Act.
+These require the council to comply with the CIPFA Prudential Code for Capital Finance and the CIPFA Code of Practice on Treasury Management in Local Authorities (both revised in December 2017) and government investment guidance issued under the Act (revised in January 2018).
 Overall, these procedures require the council to manage risk in the following ways:

-- by formally adopting the requirements of the CIPFA Treasury Management Code of Practice - by the adoption of a Treasury Policy Statement and treasury management clauses within its financial regulations - by approving annually in advance prudential and treasury indicators for the following three years - by approving an investment strategy for the forthcoming year, setting out its criteria for both investing and selecting investment counterparties in compliance with Government guidance.
+- by the adoption of a Treasury Policy Statement and treasury management practices within its financial regulations - by approving annually in advance prudential and treasury indicators for the following three years - by approving an investment strategy for the forthcoming year, setting out its criteria for both investing and selecting investment counterparties in compliance with government guidance.

-These are required to be reported and approved at or before the council's annual Council Tax setting or before the start of the year to which they relate.
+These are required to be reported and approved at or before the council's annual Council Tax setting or before the start of the financial year to which they relate.
 The items are reported with the annual treasury management strategy, which outlines the detailed approach to managing risk in relation to the council's financial instrument exposure.
 Actual performance is also reported after each year, as is a mid-year update.

-The annual treasury management strategy which incorporates the prudential indicators was approved by Council on 12th February 2016.
-The two key issues were:
+The annual treasury management strategy which incorporates the prudential indicators was approved by Council on 10th February 2017.
+The two key controls were:

-- The Authorised Limit for 2016/17 was set at £110 million.
-This is the maximum limit of external borrowings or other long term liabilities. - The Operational Boundary for 2016/17 was expected to be £107 million.
+- The Authorised Limit for 2017/18 was set at £122 million.
+This is the maximum limit of external borrowings or other long term liabilities - The Operational Boundary for 2017/18 was expected to be £112 million.
 This is the expected level of debt and other long term liabilities during the year.